andrewjw/site/_posts/2011-11-11-iphone-on-holiday.md

 stills camera so it's much quicker to take the pictures.
 This is much lower resolution though so the resulting images are disappointing small.

-The next app I tried was <a href="http://www.cloudburstresearch.com/autostitch/autostitch.html">Autostitch panorama</a>.
+The next app I tried was [Autostitch panorama](http://www.cloudburstresearch.com/autostitch/autostitch.html).
 Rather than the pictures being taken automatically you need to line up your photos and press a button to take a picture.
 When you've captured enough click "finish" and the app will stitch them together very quickly, producing great looking full panoramas.
 It's not quite as simple to use as Dermandar, but it's far from difficult and the results are excellent.